zephyrproject-rtos/zephyr/doc/kernel/usermode/syscalls.rst

         ...
     }

-Note that system calls may have more than six arguments.
-In this case, the sixth and subsequent arguments to the system call are placed into a struct, and a pointer to that struct is passed to the handler as its sixth argument.
-See ``include/syscall.h`` to see how this is done; the struct passed in must be validated like any other memory buffer.

 After validating all the arguments, the handler function needs to then call the implementation function.
 If the implementation function returns a value, this needs to be returned by the handler, otherwise the handler should return 0.

+.. note:: Do not forget that all the arguments to the handler are passed in as
+    unsigned 32-bit values.
+If checks are needed on parameters that are actually signed values, casts may be needed in order for these checks to be performed properly.

 Using :c:func:`k_sem_init()` as an example again, we need to enforce that the semaphore object passed in is a valid semaphore object (but not necessarily